oskarrough/ember-fastboot-now-deployment-example/README.md

 > Another note: now.sh servers "sleep" and currently waking up can take ~30 seconds.
 If you have a payed account, you can avoid this with `now scale [insert-deployment-id] 1`.

+## Progressive Web App

+To improve performance further, see the ["PWA" branch](https://github.com/oskarrough/ember-fastboot-now-deployment-example/pull/5) on this repo and https://madhatted.com/2017/6/16/building-a-progressive-web-app-with-ember.